 Their brilliant wins by huge margins would earn them the nickname ‘The Invincibles’, and they would continue to perform superbly in the 1880, 1881, 1882 and 1886 cricket seasons against the Metropolitan Cricket Club, Fremantle, Guildford, York and teams from the Victoria Plains.

 Their history has been documented by Bob Reece, a Murdoch University historian, in his work The Invincibles: New Norcia’s Aboriginal Cricketers, 1879-1906.

-As cricket's popularity in 1868 increased, a non-Indigenous man by the name of Charles Lawrence decided to band together an all-Indigenous team of Aboriginal men from lands of western Victoria, believing that their traditional abilities would make them outstanding cricketers .
-It played its first game at Manly Oval, a Prime Minister's XI, led by Bob Hawke .
+As cricket's popularity increased, a non-Aboriginal man by the name of Charles Lawrence decided in 1868 to band together an all-Aboriginal team of men from lands of western Victoria, believing that their traditional abilities would make them outstanding cricketers.
+The team played its first game at Manly Oval, a Prime Minister's Eleven, led by Bob Hawke.

-Charles Lawrence then decided the team to tour England, a journey that started on 8 February 1868 and took them over six weeks by boat.
+Charles Lawrence then decided to tour England.
+Their journey to Europe started on 8 February 1868 and took them more than six weeks by boat.
 Led by star all-rounder Johnny Mullagh (Unaarrimin), they won 14, lost 14 and drew 19 of their 47 games over six months.

 The Aboriginal cricketers' journey to England in 1868 was the first sports team to represent Australia overseas, 14 years before the first Ashes tour.
 It created the beginnings of what is now considered the greatest battle in modern cricket—the battle for the Ashes.

 In 2002 the team was inducted into the Sport Australia Hall of Fame.